-If the client requests asynchronous execution, the server can execute this ROP asynchronously.
+If the client requests asynchronous execution, the server executes this ROP asynchronously.
 For more details about RopProgress, including usages, restrictions, and notes, see [MS-OXCPRPT] section 2.2.22.

-If the server is unable to remove at least one message or subfolder, the ROP returns non-zero for PartialCompletion.
+If the server is unable to remove at least one message or subfolder, the ROP returns nonzero for PartialCompletion.